MemeLens: Multilingual Multitask VLMs for Memes: Introduction

 In deployed settings (e.g., content moderation, real-time trend monitoring, and media-literacy), models must \emph{simultaneously} reason about affect (sentiment and humor), pragmatic intent (e.g., sarcasm), and a broad spectrum of harm-related categories, while remaining robust to cultural and linguistic variation across platforms \citep{hee2024hsmoderation}.

-Existing resources for meme understanding remain unevenly distributed across languages.
-As illustrated in Figure~\ref{fig:vllm_exp_meme}, most datasets are English-centric, while non-English benchmarks are comparatively scarce.
-Moreover, cross-lingual generalization is hindered by mismatches in label definitions, annotation granularity, and guidelines across datasets \citep{bui-etal-2025-multi3hate}.
-As a result, naive dataset mixing is often unreliable and can induce negative transfer in multilingual multitask training.
-At the same time, several lines of work argue that deeper meme understanding requires going beyond surface lexical or visual cues to infer latent intent and implied meaning \citep{ijcai2023p665}.
+Existing resources for meme understanding remain uneven across languages.
+As shown in Figure~\ref{fig:vllm_exp_meme}, most datasets are English-centric, while non-English benchmarks are much more limited.
+Cross-lingual generalization is further hindered by mismatches in label definitions, annotation granularity, and guidelines across datasets \citep{bui-etal-2025-multi3hate}.
+As a result, naive dataset mixing can be unreliable and may cause negative transfer in multilingual multitask training.
+At the same time, prior work argues that deeper meme understanding requires going beyond lexical and visual cues to infer latent intent and implied meaning \citep{ijcai2023p665}.